-But a diagnosis of dementia might not have to mean you have to stop working.
+A diagnosis of dementia may not mean you have to stop working.
 It will depend on how the dementia affects you and what your job involves.
+Consult your union rep (if you have one) as they can give you advice on continuing to work with your diagnosis.